Hsoto/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Project
 ## by Héctor Soto P.
-The purpose of this project is to demonstrate your ability to:
+The purpose of this project is to demonstrate the ability to:
 - collect,
 - work with, and
 - clean a data set.